 \subsection{Analysis on Sparse Random Projection}

 As mentioned on Section \ref{sec:opi}, we use sparse random projection for the projection of full-parameter gradients.
 Specifically, we randomly select a proportion of dimension of the gradient to perform random projection to avoid computation over the entire high-dimensional gradient.
 We define this proportion as sparse ratio.
-However, through our experiments, we surprisingly found that this dropout actually improve the preservation of the inner products between gradient feature after random projection.
+However, through our experiments, we found that this dropout actually improves the preservation of inner products between gradient features after random projection.

 We sampled 50 prompts from the training set and computed the GRPO gradients for the 1.5B model.
 We then selected a subset of gradient dimensions according to a predefined sparse ratio and applied random projection to these selected dimensions.
 For all gradients, we compute the pairwise cosine similarities before and after sparse random projection.
 We define \texttt{precision@10\%} as the probability that, for each projected gradient, the top 10\% most similar gradients (based on cosine similarity) contain the top 10\% most similar gradients as measured by the full-parameter cosine similarities.
 This metric reflects the degree to which the random projection preserves the ranking of similarities among gradient features.
 A higher \texttt{precision@10\%} indicates better preservation.